Lorun/test-products/README.md

 # Test Products App #

-This simple test app created utilizing React, Redux and material UI libraries.
+This simple test app is created utilizing React, Redux and material UI libraries.

 ## Installation ##
 Clone this repository: